it0na72/java2d/README.md

 # Java 2D Adventure Game

 This is a Java 2D adventure game and also my final bootcamp project.
 The intention of this game is to demonstrate what I have learned in the bootcamp, plus a couple more things I managed to learn on my own.
+This is still being updated on a daily basis.
+Eventually I plan on adding external libraries to make more functions.

 ### Table of contents:
 - How to Install